return42/sphkerneldoc/linux_src_doc/kernel/irq/devres_c.rst

         Interrupt type flags

     :param const char \*devname:
-        An ascii name for the claiming device
+        An ascii name for the claiming device, dev_name(dev) if NULL

     :param void \*dev_id:
         A cookie passed back to the handler function